Market and User Research

 Creating a practical and actual reasonable design system is hard.
 During the design process, I not only learned how to fully utilize design tools' component managing system, but also explored how to create a consistent design that adapts to different scenarios / content sizes while still being "developable".
 This gives me a clearer view of improving my future design projects.

 The profit stream and marketing materials are incredibly important to create a sustainable and successful business.
-During the process of making UBI, I had the opportunity to think of the other side of the product, the related supporting small businesses, and designed for them.
+During the process of making UBI, I had the opportunity to think of the other side of the product, the related supporting small businesses, and design for them.
 Such consideration widened my thinking process, and I hope I can utilize such a mindset more.

 The original idea of UBI has always been in my mind, and I would love to develop this project even further.
 I recently talked with my friend Jason, a fantastic developer and engineer (while also being the user-testing participant in this project), about this project's future.
 We agreed that we would love to bring this project to life using newborn technology like SwiftUI together.